Ajioz/smartDoor/README.md

     <li><strong>smart_door</strong>: Dedicated to integrate all necessary firmware code together as a <em>single entity</em></li>
 </ol>

 ## The Client Directory

 `Key things to note`

 The client is built with ReactJs and react-native for:

 <ol>
     <li>Web</li>
     <li>Android, and</li>
     <li>iOS devices</li>
 </ol>

-*Web and mobile App would contain keypad, which may replace hardware keypad, however they would have the soft-keypad to access the home, even if in the future it won't replace the hardware keypad*
+_Web and mobile App would contain keypad, which may replace hardware keypad, however they would have the soft-keypad to access the home, even if in the future it won't replace the hardware keypad_

+## The gen_demo_sample Directory

+This sub directory contains generated image of the finished, though not completely exact, but close to finish.

 ## Pro Tip.